daos-stack/daos/docs/QSG/docker.md

     which was provided when the images have been built, shall be defined in the Docker Compose environment file `utils/docker/vcluster/.env`.

-As with the docker command, the system shall be formatted, pools created, etc..
+As with the docker command, the system shall be formatted, pools created, etc.